MohamedAliMerali/React-18---Code-with-mosh/01 - Building components.md

 # Handling Events

-React has a property called on click as this code shows, inside the braces we can write an arrow function to test it.
+React has a property called onClick as this code shows, inside the braces we can write an arrow function to test it.

 The line where we are maping each item to a list item using the map function, so when creating that list we have acces to each item because we are using that item as a key for each list item, so we can log the item.